Money Problems Versus Love Problems

 How about you?
 Which situation would you rather choose?

 Please note that I do not wish to oversimplify matters and I actually believe that love and money are indeed heavily interrelated (something that Dimaks also believes).
-That’s why regardless of which side you’re on, it is more important to look behind everyone’s reasoning and realize the lessons being presented.

-One is that unlike romantic relationships, our personal finance is something we have full control of.
-Love problems usually have complicated solutions while in most cases, budgeting and saving are all we need to go through financial difficulties.
 Moreover, it is essential to see that if our finances are good, then we can focus more on finding and nurturing romance in our lives.

 ———

-Photo courtesy of cembas
+Photo credit: cembas

 For me it is better to have money problem than Love problem.
 If it is money there are lots of banks, Financers, friendsets.. that you can lean to..